ffyu/Build-Model-from-Scratch/README.md

 While there are plenty of great built-in model libraries, I find it very useful to code basic model algorithms from scratch.
 It will help you gain a much deeper understanding of what's inside those commonly-used supervised and unsupervised learning tools.

-From now on, I will add python codes for the following algorithms
+From now on, I will gradually add python codes for the following algorithms
  - Linear Regression
  - Logistic Regression
  - Neural Networks